 PLACE: An introduction from Program Director Glenn Alteen

-The Mount Pleasant Community Art Screen an outdoor, 4 x 7-meter urban screen, on Kingsway at Broadway in Vancouver.
+The new Mount Pleasant Community Art Screen will be an outdoor, 4 x 7-meter urban screen located on The Independent building.
+Kingsway at Broadway, Vancouver.

 grunt gallery’s Mount Pleasant Community Art Screen ’s inaugural exhibition PLACE looks at a changing Mount Pleasant and Vancouver, through works that explore its history, it current vitality and its future through the interpretations of artists and residents who live here.